 While there are quite a few more traditional ways of building a launch list, for this article I want to focus on one: the AmzTracker review group.

 First, you need to create a discount coupon for $X off, since this there is some room for error here, you want to make sure you get this done correctly.
-Here is an article with precise instructions.

 Here’s AMZ trackers video showing how it’s done.